ataylor89/signal/README.md

 It has a process ID (pid) of 31505.

-Now we are going to use our sigterm program to sent an interrupt signal to our Python application.
+Now we are going to use our sigterm program to send an interrupt signal to our Python application.

     [root@ip-ww-xx-yy-zz signal]# ./sigterm 31505
     Sent a SIGTERM signal to pid 31505